Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 Get deleted nodes

-Returns a list of deleted nodes for the current user.\nIf the current user is an administrator deleted nodes\nfor all users will be returned.\nThe list of deleted nodes will be ordered with the most recently deleted node at the top of the list.\n
+Returns a list of deleted nodes for the current user.
+If the current user is an administrator deleted nodes for all users will be returned.
+The list of deleted nodes will be ordered with the most recently deleted node at the top of the list.

 ### Example
 ```javascript